sebas77/Svelto.MiniExamples/Example3-Unity Hybrid-GUI/readme.md

-# after various experiments, I came to the conclusion that is not wise to try to force the ECS paradigm on GUI patterns.
-The best solution would be instead to interface an OOP based GUI Framework with ECS.
-This would be done through CommandEngines, a new Svelto.ECS pattern that I plan to introduce.
+# Name Validation Demo

+This historical example validates a user-entered display name through a hybrid ECS/UI workflow.
+It is retained to document why forcing ECS patterns directly onto GUI composition is not recommended; an OOP UI framework should instead communicate with ECS through commands.